Interview-Study-Aid/technical-interview-study-aid/README.md

 ## Overview

 Technical interviews are an important -- and unavoidable! -- part of the process of entering the tech field.
 This full-stack application makes the preparation process as painless as possible for developers by providing a wealth of resources, all in one place.
+Users can choose from a variety of questions from popular tech and programming topics, view the answers on command, and log in to save their notes on a problem for future reference as they study.

 ## Authors: